Rohit792A/Students_Marks_Prediction_and_Improvement/README.md

-# Students Marks Prediction and ImprovementMarks:
+# Students Marks Prediction and Improvement:
 This project focuses on predicting students' academic performance (pass or fail) based on their attributes, such as attendance, class test scores, and total assignments.
 It uses the K-Nearest Neighbors (KNN) classification algorithm and incorporates Random Over-Sampling (ROS) to handle imbalanced datasets.

 ● Introduction